 What is a sleep study?

-A sleep study means that you actually stay overnight at HonorHealth's Sleep Disorders Center for evaluation of what may be causing sleep disruption.
+A sleep study means that you actually stay overnight at HonorHealth's Sleep Health Center for evaluation of what may be causing sleep disruption.

 Trained technicians monitor variables such as brain waves, breathing patterns, eye movement, blood oxygen levels and other factors.
 A sleep medicine specialist interprets them and routes the findings to your referring physician.

 Polysomnography – an overnight sleep recording – is the single most comprehensive diagnostic tool for sleep-related complaints.
 When indicated for a patient, polysomnography can assist in accurate diagnosis and treatment of the following sleep disorders:

 - Sleep apnea